+'''

+{+no-compression}

-{+prevent-compression} .example.com
+.example.com

+'''

-Some websites do this, which can be a problem for Privoxy, since "+filter" (configuration.html#FILTER), "+kill-popups" (configuration.html#KILL-POPUPS) and "+gif-deanimate" (configuration.html#GIF-DEANIMATE) will not work on compressed data.
+Some websites do this, which can be a problem for Privoxy, since "+filter", "+no-popup" and "+gif-deanimate" will not work on compressed data.
 This will slow down connections to those websites, though.
-Default typically is to turn "prevent-compression" on.
+Default typically is to turn "no-compression" on.

-+session-cookies-only
++no-cookies-keep